- Interested in understanding how the financial markets actually work?

 - The BCom/BSc (Adv Maths) (Hons) combined degree is available under UAC code 424200.

-Note that both programs demand a high level of mathematical ability and are not recommended for students whose Mathematics marks are less than a combined mark of 140 out of 150 in Mathematics and Mathematics Extension 1, or 180 out of 200 in Mathematics Extension 1 and Extension 2.
+Note that these programs demand a high level of mathematical ability and are not recommended for students whose Mathematics marks are less than a combined mark of 140 out of 150 in Mathematics and Mathematics Extension 1, or 180 out of 200 in Mathematics Extension 1 and Extension 2.

 How do I get further information about these programs?